Business Development Visa Sponsorship Jobs in Florida

 Which visa types are most common for business development roles in Florida?

-The H-1B is the most commonly used visa for business development roles in Florida, provided the position qualifies as a specialty occupation requiring at least a bachelor's degree in a directly related field such as business, marketing, or finance.
+The H-1B visa is the most commonly used visa for business development roles in Florida, provided the position qualifies as a specialty occupation requiring at least a bachelor's degree in a directly related field such as business, marketing, or finance.
 The L-1B and L-1A are also used when candidates transfer within a multinational company.
-Nationals from Australia, Canada, and Mexico may qualify for the E-3 or TN visa respectively, which carry fewer restrictions.
+Nationals from Australia, Canada, and Mexico may qualify for the E-3 visa or TN visa respectively, which carry fewer restrictions.

 Which cities in Florida have the most business development sponsorship jobs?